 • The student may submit an appeal based on a claim that the instructor of the course erred in the calculation or reporting of the grade and has not taken steps to rectify the mistake in a timely manner.

 Any student wishing to appeal a final grade should first discuss the grade with the instructor.
 If the instructor agrees, a change of grade form must be submitted to the Registrar (see policy below).
-If the student is unable to resolve the grievance over a final course grade through consultation with the instructor, the student may submit a written request for review of the course grade stating the reasons for the review request to the Dean of the School of Educational Research and Innovation no later than the end of the second week of the next post-baccalaureate term.
-For the purposes of grade appeals the Dean of the School of Educational Research and Innovation acts as the designee of the CAO and therefore the decision on the appeal of a final course grade by the Dean is final and cannot be appealed.
+If the student is unable to resolve the grievance over a final course grade through consultation with the instructor, the student may submit a written request for review of the course grade stating the reasons for the review request to the Senior Director of the Institute for Research and Training no later than the end of the second week of the next post-baccalaureate term.
+For the purposes of grade appeals the Senior Director of the Institute for Research and Training acts as the designee of the CAO and therefore the decision on the appeal of a final course grade by the Senior Director of the Institute for Research and Training is final and cannot be appealed.

 Change of Grade Process

-• Instructors are required to submit final grades to the Registrar with 48 hours of the course closing/final.
+• Instructors are required to submit final grades to the Registrar with 7 days of the course closing.
 The grade submitted to the Registrar is the final grade of record regardless of what is listed in any other course management system (e.g., Canvas).
 Instructors may ask the Registrar to change a grade without a formal process up until the point that grades are closed for that term as determined and communicated by the Registrar.

 • If a grade is changed, the Registrar notifies the student(s) affected by the change.

 Transcripts contain records of courses taken, grades and credit received.
 Course description material and other information may be requested in addition to the transcript.
 It is the policy of Landmark College that its official transcripts, bearing the College seal and the Registrar’s signature, may be released only upon written request of the student or alumnus/alumna.